Emergency Dentistry – Larchmont Village, CA

-- Severe pain that lasts for more than one or two days.
+Severe pain that lasts for more than one or two days.

-- Gum tissue that is inflamed, sore, or bleeds easily.
+Gum tissue that is inflamed, sore, or bleeds easily.

-- Darkening or discoloration of the painful tooth.
+Darkening or discoloration of the painful tooth.

-- Swelling in the mouth, face, jaw, or neck.
+Swelling in the mouth, face, jaw, or neck.

-- A small, pimple-like bump on the gums near the painful tooth.
+A small, pimple-like bump on the gums near the painful tooth.

-Should I Still Call My Emergency Dentist If My Tooth Stops Hurting?
+Should I Still Call My Emergency Dentist if My Tooth Stops Hurting?

 If you have a painful tooth that suddenly stops hurting, that doesn’t mean your problem has gone away.
 Unlike the rest of your body, your teeth can’t heal themselves.
 If your tooth abruptly becomes numb after hurting, the nerve inside of it may be damaged or infected.
 You need to see your emergency dentist right away to identify the issue and prevent it from spreading to the rest of your teeth.

-Should I Call an Emergency Dentist If My Child Unexpectedly Knocks Out a Baby Tooth?
+Should I Call an Emergency Dentist if my Child Unexpectedly Knocks Out a Baby Tooth?

 Even though your child’s baby teeth will eventually fall out on their own, you should call your dentist if one is suddenly knocked out.
 If the tooth isn’t broken or it was close to coming out on its own, we may not have to do anything.
 However, if it was knocked out prematurely, we may place a space saver to prevent the surrounding teeth from shifting into the gap and trapping the permanent tooth underneath.

-I’m Not Sure If I Have a Dental Emergency – What Should I Do?
+I’m Not Sure if I Have a Dental Emergency – What Should I Do?

 Not all dental emergencies are as easy to identify as a broken or knocked-out tooth.
 Any time you find yourself with new, worrisome, or uncomfortable dental symptoms, give us a call right away.
-We can help you assess your situation over the phone and help you determine the urgency of your circumstances.
-After scheduling your appointment accordingly, we’ll give you personalized first aid advice to help relieve your pain and manage your symptoms until you can reach our office.
+We can help assess your situation over the phone and help you determine the urgency of your circumstances.
+After scheduling your appointment accordingly, we’ll give you personalized first-aid advice to help relieve your pain and manage your symptoms until you can reach our office.

-When Should I Go to the ER Instead of my Emergency Dentist?
+When Should I Go to the ER Instead of My Emergency Dentist?

 For nearly every dental emergency, you’ll save time, money, and discomfort by calling your emergency dentist before going to your local ER.
 However, some problems that are severe or life-threatening should be stabilized at the emergency room first, and we’ll be happy to help you restore your smile after.
 Issues that should be addressed by the ER include:

 Dislocated or broken jaw.

 Bleeding that won’t stop after 15 minutes.

 Swelling in your mouth, face, jaw, or neck that’s making it difficult to swallow or breathe.

 If you or a loved one is experiencing a dental emergency, don’t hesitate to contact us right away.
-We’ll always do our best to provide same day care for fast pain relief when you need it most!
+We’ll always do our best to provide same-day care for fast pain relief when you need it most!